simon-anders/htseq/trunk/doc/alignments.rst

    .. attribute:: CigarOperation.query_from
                   CigarOperation.query_to

-      To ints, specifying the affected bases on the query (the read).
+      Two ints, specifying the affected bases on the query (the read).
 In case of a deletion, ``query_from == query_to``.

+   .. method:: CigarOperation.check( )

+      Checks the ``CigarOperation`` object for consitency.
+Returns a boolean.